maryamiina2284/maryamiina2284/README.md

 💻 I specialize in building responsive, user-friendly web applications using HTML, CSS, JavaScript, React, PHP, and Flask.
 I also work with databases like MySQL and MongoDB and enjoy creating backend APIs with Python and Node.js.

-🚀 I'm currently expanding my skills in Artificial Intelligence and Machine Learning, while also working on real-world projects such as fraud detection systems, school management platforms, and personal AI chatbots.
+🚀 I'm currently expanding my skills in Artificial Intelligence and Machine Learning, while also working on real-world projects such as NER Systems, and Personal AI chatbots.

 🎯 My mission is to use technology to solve real problems, support education, and empower communities through innovation.
 Whether it's coding interfaces, building backend systems, or designing clean user experiences — I love turning ideas into reality.